Research Robots Humanoid Applications Industries Technology Contact

 Can the robots work alongside human workers?

 Yes.
-The robots are equipped with safety-rated LIDAR and depth cameras to detect humans and obstacles, allowing them to stop or reroute instantly.
-They are ISO 3691-4 compliant.
+The robots come with safety-rated LiDAR and depth cameras to detect people and obstacles, stopping or rerouting instantly.
+They're fully ISO 3691-4 compliant.

 How fast can the robot scan inventory?

-Scanning speed depends on the density of tags and the method (RFID vs Visual).
-Typically, an RFID-equipped robot can scan over 10,000 items per hour, significantly faster than manual counting.
+Scanning speed varies by tag density and method (RFID vs. visual).
+Typically, an RFID-equipped robot scans over 10,000 items per hour—much faster than manual counting.

 Does it require lights to be on?

-RFID scanning requires no light.
-For visual barcode scanning, most robots are equipped with onboard LED illumination arrays, allowing "lights-out" operations to save energy.
+RFID scanning needs no light.
+For visual barcodes, onboard LED arrays enable 'lights-out' ops to save energy.

 How high can the robot reach?

-Ground-based AMRs with telescopic masts can typically reach up to 10-12 meters.
-For higher racks or deep storage, drone-based solutions or hybrid systems are recommended.
+Ground-based AMRs with telescopic masts reach up to 10-12 meters.
+For higher racks or deep storage, go with drones or hybrid systems.

 Do I need to change my WMS?

-No. These robots act as a data peripheral.
-They integrate with existing WMS platforms (SAP, Manhattan, Blue Yonder, etc.) via standard APIs to update stock levels without replacing your core system.
+No. These robots are data peripherals that integrate with your existing WMS (SAP, Manhattan, Blue Yonder, etc.) via standard APIs—no need to replace your core system.

 What happens if a barcode is damaged?

-The system flags the specific location as an "exception."
-It sends an image and location data to a human operator for manual verification, ensuring the rest of the workflow continues uninterrupted.
+The system flags the spot as an 'exception,' sending an image and location to a human operator for verification, so the rest of the workflow keeps going smoothly.

 Can it handle narrow aisles?